syncfusion-content/fileformat-docs/File-Formats/DocIO/word-document-conversion.md

 # Working with Document Conversions

-Essential DocIO provides a support to convert documents from one format to another format.
+The Essential DocIO converts documents from one format to another format.
 Each file format document can be categorized as flow layout document or fixed layout document.

-**Flow layout document:**
+**Flow layout document**

-* A flow document is designed to "reflow content" depending on application.
+* A flow document is designed to "reflow content" depending on the application.
-* Doesn’t contain any information about the position of its content.
+* Does not contain any information about the position of its content.
-* Dynamically render the content by application at run time.
+* Dynamically renders the content by application at run time.
-* Example: DOC, DOCX, HTML, EPUB, RTF and TEXT file formats.
+* Example: DOC, DOCX, HTML, EPUB, RTF, and TEXT file formats.

-**Fixed layout document:**
+**Fixed layout document**

-* This format of fixed document is something like "what you see is what you get".
+* This format of fixed document is like "what you see is what you get".
 * Maintains the fixed position for each content.
-* Statically preserve the content in specified position.
+* Statically preserves the content in specified position.
 * Example: Image and PDF.

 Essential DocIO can convert various flow document as fixed document by using our layout engine.
 Following conversions are supported by Essential DocIO.

-* Microsoft Word file format Conversions.
+* Microsoft Word file format Conversions
-* Word document to PDF.
+* Word document to PDF
-* Word document to Image.
+* Word document to Image
-* RTF Conversions.
+* RTF Conversions
-* Text Conversions.
+* Text Conversions
-* HTML Conversions.
+* HTML Conversions
-* Word document to ODT.
+* Word document to ODT
-* Word document to EPUB.
+* Word document to EPUB

-## Word file format Conversions.
+## Word file format Conversions

-The [Microsoft Word's](https://en.wikipedia.org/wiki/Microsoft_Word#) native file formats are DOC, DOCX, RTF, DOT, DOTX, DOCM, DOTM.
-Essential DocIO supports 3 major native file formats.
+The [Microsoft Word's](https://en.wikipedia.org/wiki/Microsoft_Word#) native file formats are DOC, DOCX, RTF, DOT, DOTX, DOCM, and DOTM.
+The Essential DocIO supports 3 major native file formats.

 1. Word Open XML formats (2007 & later)
 2. Word Binary (97-2003) format (classic)
 3. RTF (classic)

-N> We recommend you use DOCX file formats since Microsoft corporation stopped their development in DOC file format and new features inclusion done in DOCX file format alone.
+N> Use DOCX file formats, because Microsoft corporation stopped their development in DOC file format and new features inclusion done in DOCX file format alone.

 ## Word Open XML formats (2007 & later)

 The XML format introduced in Microsoft Word 2003 was a simple, XML-based format called WordprocessingML or WordML.
 [Office Open XML](http://en.wikipedia.org/wiki/Office_Open_XML#) (OOXML or Microsoft Open XML (MOX)) is a zipped, new XML-based file format introduced by Microsoft in Office 2007 applications.
 WordprocessingML is the markup language used by Microsoft Office Word to store its DOCX documents.

-DocIO supports the following WordprocessingML,
+DocIO supports the following WordprocessingML:

 * Microsoft Word 2007
 * Microsoft Word 2010
 * Microsoft Word 2013
 * Microsoft Word 2016

-The following code example explains how to create a new Word document with few lines of code
+The following code example explains how to create a new Word document with few lines of code.

 {% tabs %}
 {% highlight c# %}